component/model-validate/Readme.md

 #### #validate

-  Validate the model, returning a boolean of its validity, and populating `model.errors` with errors for each failed validation.
+  Validate the model, returning a boolean of its validity, and populating `model.errors` for each failed validation.

 #### #invalid(attr, message [context])